SuperLan11/MazeEscape/README.md

 All sound effects were used with a royalty-free license from Pixabay.
 I composed the music with The Fixed JummBox soundfont, which has a Creative Commons license.
-The soundfont can be found at this link. https://musical-artifacts.com/artifacts/2722 I found the enemy and texture assets online.
-They all have Creative Commons licenses.
+The soundfont can be found at this link. https://musical-artifacts.com/artifacts/2722 All art assets, including the enemies, textures, fireballs, and explosion, were found online with Creative Commons licenses.